rbisdorff/Digraph3/docSphinx/tutorial.rst

 To conclude
 ...........

-In the end, both the *rating-by-ranking*, as well as the *rating-by-sorting* approach give luckily, in our case study here, very similar results.
+In the end, both the *Copeland* *rating-by-ranking*, as well as the *rating-by-sorting* approach give luckily, in our case study here, very similar results.

 The first approach, with its *forced* linear ranking, determines on the one hand, *precise* enrolment quality equivalence classes; a result, depending potentially a lot on the actually applied ranking rule.
 The *rating-by-sorting* approach, on the other hand, only determines for each University a less precise but *prudent* rating of its individual enrolment quality, furthermore supported by a known majority of performance criteria significance; a somehow *fairer* and *robuster* result, but, much less evident for easily comparing the apparent enrolment quality among Universities.
-Contradictorily, or not at all valuated Universities, for instance, will appear trivially rated into more or less the whole range of 9-tiles.
+Contradictorily, or not sparsely valuated Universities, for instance, will appear trivially rated into a large range of adjacent 9-tiles.

-Let us conclude by saying that we prefer this latter *rating-by-sorting* approach; perhaps impreciser, due the case given, to missing and contradictory data; yet, well grounded in a powerful bipolar-valued logical and computational framework (see the :ref:`advanced topics of the Digraph3 documentation <Advanced-Topics-label>`).
+Let us conclude by saying that we prefer this latter *rating-by-sorting* approach; perhaps impreciser, due the case given, to missing and contradictory performance data; yet, well grounded in a powerful bipolar-valued logical and computational framework (see the :ref:`advanced topics of the Digraph3 documentation <Advanced-Topics-label>`).

 Back to :ref:`Content Table <Tutorial-label>`